SP03 Supplier Information Security and Acceptable Use Policy

 You are responsible for the use of any login IDs given to you in order to access Group systems, or those used for your own systems.
 Any use or misuse of Group systems or services under your login ID will be attributable to you.
 Please do not share your login or password details with anyone.
 If anyone attempts to coerce you into providing your personal password, then you should report the matter to your Group Representative immediately.

-It may be necessary to obtain your login and password details in order to resolve a major incident; where this is the case, only an Authorised Representative from the Group is permitted to obtain this information from you.
+It may be necessary to obtain your login and password details in order to resolve a major incident; where this is the case, only a Group Representative is permitted to obtain this information from you.

 Please ensure you consider the following when creating and managing passwords as part of using Group systems, and your own personal systems, accounts, or devices: